harshita2201301024/obsidian/data/Office Work/Smart POA.md

 Requested delegation sorting field - done
 Public Page of View
 yasir has given api
+Chandra told me to connect with tejas regarding some design change on tab change it is persisting data

 [FE] Clicking on Delegation will take you to Delegation Detail